 Cegléd is a backend production site and produces and tests IGBT Modules and other components.

-Almost 4.200 people work at four different sites in Austria.
+Almost 4.200 people work at five different sites in Austria.

 Our only site in which frontend and three different back-ends come together.